Shout about these extraordinary people, and the tireless work they do to protect our most vulnerable animals.

 This award is given to an individual who has been judged to be emerging as a leading conservationist in recognition of their outstanding contribution to, and considerable success, in their chosen field.
 The award is sponsored by Land Rover.
 The three finalists are present at the Awards Ceremony, with the winner being announced on the night, who will receive a beautiful trophy, as well as a grant of £20,000.
 The two runners up each receive a grant of £7,500.

-Three pioneering Africans were nominated for the 2018 Tusk Award for Conservation in Africa, and applauded for their work which has played a significant role in conserving endangered environments and species.
-The winner, Vincent Opyene, who, since establishing Uganda’s National Resource Conservation Network, has led investigations into wildlife trafficking and corruption resulting in significant prosecutions.
+Three pioneering Africans were nominated for the 2019 Tusk Award for Conservation in Africa, and applauded for their work which has played a significant role in conserving endangered environments and species.
+The winner, Tomas Diagne, who, at the age of 23, started the NGO ‘Save our Sulcatas’ to rescue captive Sulcata tortoises, going on to establish a successful breeding and release programme that today continues at the ‘Village Des Tortues’ in Noflaye, Senegal.
 He was presented his award by The Duke of Cambridge.

-Watch the video below to hear Vincent’s story.
+Watch the video below to hear Tomas’s story.

 This award is generously sponsored by